lhapp27/FewBodyToolkit.jl/docs/src/3B1D_23body.md

 # Consistency check with two-body module GEM2B

-In this example we check if we can reproduce two-body results using the three-body code.
-This is a good test for new features of the three-body code and whenever there are no other known results to compare to.
+In this example we show how to reproduce two-body results using the three-body code.
+This is a good test for new features of a three-body code and whenever there are no other known results to compare to.

 For that we use only one interaction between particles 1 and 2, i.e. particle 3 remains a spectator.
 Moreover, we employ only a single basis function to describe the relative motion of particle 3 relative to the center of mass of particles 1 and 2.
 This ensures minimal impact on the two-body subsystem and hence reproduces the two-body results.

 ## Setup

 ````@example 3B1D_23body
-using Printf, Plots, FewBodyToolkit#.GEM3B1D, FewBodyToolkit.GEM2B
+using Printf, Plots, FewBodyToolkit
-#import FewBodyToolkit:comparison
 ````

 ## Input parameters: